sethusaim/wafer-fault-kubernetes/README.md

 - ROC AUC score

 ### Cloud Deployment
-- CI-CD deployment to AWS EKS cluster using Jenkins and ArgoCD
+- CI-CD deployment to AWS EKS cluster using Jenkins and ArgoCD using GitOps Principles

 ## Project Workflow
 To create machine learning workflow in microservices architecture, we need understand how microservices in non-AI projects are used.
 In